Scroll to content

 See attractions

-Regional Portrait
+Regional Snapshot

-The Must-Sees
+Must-Sees

-Tourism Mauricie is like a doting mom.
-She has had 6 offspring – the region’s 6 territories – that she loves equally (or almost.
-Everyone knows the little rascal is always the most endearing 🤨).
-And, as a good mother without a favorite, she will tell you that her children are the BEST.
-So, don’t hesitate to consult them to get advice and activities for their respective territories!
-(Did we really just compare ourselves to a doting mom?)
+Tourisme Mauricie is a bit like a loving mom.
+She has six “kids”—the region’s six territories—and she loves them all equally (well, almost.
+Everyone knows the little rascal is always the most charming one đŸ€«).
+And as a good mom with no favourites, she’ll tell you all her kids are the BEST.
+So don’t hesitate to reach out for advice and activity ideas about each territory!
+(Wait, did we really just compare ourselves to a loving mom?)

 Find an attraction nearby